NataliaRS2109/Project/README.md

 ## Introduction

 Hi!
-I'm Natalia Rodriguez, a systems engineer passionate about learning new technologies and facing new challenges.
+I'm Natalia Rodríguez, a systems engineer passionate about learning new technologies and facing new challenges.

 This project is about consuming a REST API for stock data using Vue.js, Tailwind CSS, TypeScript, Pinia, Go (Golang) and CockroachDB.
 To complete this challenge, I studied these technologies and applied them to build a functional and responsive basic web application.